yukisato/roadmap-caching-server/README.md

 - [ ] Display errors when the request failed

-  - [ ] Firstly checks if the requested URI is already in the cache
+  - [ ] Firstly checks if the path in the requested URL is already in the cache
   - [ ] it stores the cache in the database when the request is successful

 - [x] Retrieve parameters from the command line